Coalport: Canal

+The Coalport Canal runs through the village and greatly aided the settlement's development.
+The Hay Inclined Plane was completed in 1793 and is one of the country's major industrial monuments and the best preserved and most spectacular of its kind.
+It enabled canal barges and narrowboats to be transferred from the bottom of the Severn gorge to the top, up a 1 in 4 gradient on wheeled cradles, operated by a team of just four men.
+It was the equivalent of 27 canal locks and could transport six barges per hour in this fashion, an operation that would have taken over three hours using a traditional lock system.

+The canal was eventually superseded by rail transport and fell into neglect, silting up and becoming overgrown; it was infilled in the 1920s.
+It was not until the late 1970s that it was partially restored, with further restoration in the 1990s.
+The Hay Inclined Plane is now part of the Blists Hill museum, part of the Ironbridge Gorge Museum Trust that operates Blists Hill Victorian Town, just half a mile up the hill.

 Tar tunnel

 The Tar Tunnel, a former source of natural bitumen, is near the Coalport Canal, and is open to the public at certain times.

 Memorial footbridge

 The Memorial Bridge is a footbridge spanning the River Severn, linking the Tuckies part of Jackfield with Coalport.
 It was built with funds raised by public subscription in 1922, and is in memorial to the men of Jackfield and Coalport who were killed in the First World War, later dedicated to those of both World Wars.
 The original structure was declared unsafe in 1997 but was refurbished and reopened in 2000.